Dev-Alvine/GameApi/README.md

 # GameApi
 An app that consumes a gaming API and returns a list of games built with Jetpack Compose, a modern UI toolkit for building native Android apps.
 The app allows users to easily browse and discover new games to play.
+Fork and Clone it into your machine

 ## Libraries
   #### >Retrofit2